 - Ring devices with 720p displays require at least 500 Kbps upload and download speeds, although 1Mbps is recommended for optimal performance.

 - Ring devices with 1080p displays require at least 1 Mbps upload and download speeds, though 2mbps is recommended for optimal performance.

 - If you have more than one Ring device, additional bandwidth is recommended for optimal performance.

-Troubleshooting for Black Video:
+Troubleshooting for inaccessible video:

 - Check your router.
 The easiest way to tell if your problem related to your router's firewall is to connect your Ring device to another network and try to view a video.
 We recommend a mobile hotspot or a friend or family member’s network.